thoughtbot/maintaining-open-source-projects/book/02-community.md

 try to ask for feedback to someone you trust, or to take a step back and look at your project with the eyes of a new comer.
 Do you see anything that is not clear enough?
 What could this project do to lower the odds of this question appearing again?
-Meanwhile, adding the question to an FAQ page can prove a good band aid.
+Meanwhile, adding the question to an FAQ page can prove a good band-aid.
 Being able to link to it will already be helpful.

 ## When is it enough?

-There are two rules we should keep in mind in any discussion.
+There are two rules we should keep in mind in any discussion:

 **The bike-shed effect** (also called “Parkinson’s law of triviality”) states that groups give disproportionate weight to trivial issues.
-For example, a committee whose job is to approve plans for a nuclear power plant spends the majority of its time on relatively trivial and unimportant but easy-to-grasp issues, such as what materials to use for the staff bike-shed, while neglecting the less-trivial proposed design of the nuclear power plant itself, which is far more important but also a far more difficult and complex task to criticize
+For example, a committee whose job is to approve plans for a nuclear power plant spends the majority of its time on relatively unimportant but easy-to-grasp issues, such as what materials to use for the staff bike-shed, while neglecting the less-trivial proposed design of the nuclear power plant itself, which is far more important but also a far more difficult and complex task to criticize